ynvb/DIE/README.md

 2. Python 2.7

 #### How to install
-1. Simply download DIE and run `pip install -r requirments.txt` from DIE's directory.
+1. Simply download DIE and run `pip install -r requirements.txt` from DIE's directory.
 2. Copy the file `die_proxy.py` into IDA plugin directory
 3. Create an enviorment variable named DIEDIR and set it's value to DIE directory.